tobek/laminae/notes.md

 - more close interactions with people, potentially named, coming up multiple times
 - as this visitor had ingratiated herself on account of asking a bunch of interesting questions
 - example of her drawing and redirecting attention ("who had noticed this visitor and...", "who insisted that this visitor...")
-- parrigues: "claimed to recognize one of the authors, but she responded that they were not acquainted" - maybe somewhere where EVERYBODY seems to recognize one the author, this was assumed to be a trait of the plane, but didn't happen to anyone else, so... make of it what you will.
+- parrigues: "claimed to recognize one of the authors, but she responded that they were not acquainted" - maybe somewhere where EVERYBODY seems to recognize the author, this was assumed to be a trait of the plane, but didn't happen to anyone else, so... make of it what you will.
 NND?
 - the conduit
 - she helps resolve some laminal dispute
 - on echo plateau or NGD or CGD she gives up looking for her brother, and/or where she forgave herself